by WEX Benefits

 Saving, investing and retirement planning.
 These are just three of the perks you’ll experience when you participate in a health savings account (HSA).
 To be eligible for an HSA, there are only a few requirements, with two of the big ones being that you must be covered by a high-deductible health plan (HDHP), and you can’t participate in both an HSA and a medical flexible spending account (medical FSA).

 However, just because you participate in an HSA doesn’t mean you need to miss out on the savings potential of an FSA.
 Limited FSAs and combination FSAs are eligible to be paired with HDHPs and HSAs.
-Learn three reasons you should pair your HSA with a limited FSA or combination FSA, and watch our video below to learn more about all of the popular FSAs and what expenses each of them covers.
+Learn three reasons you should pair your HSA with a limited FSA or combination FSA, and watch our video below as we chat with Mike Hagen, vice president, sales - Midwest, health, WEX, about his experience participating in a limited FSA.
+You may be surprised to learn how big of an expense his limited FSA was able to cover!

 HSA + FSA perk #1: Save more money